Financial guidance if you’ve been affected by Covid-19

 Statutory Sick Pay

-Your employer has a responsibility to pay you statutory sick pay if you’re too ill to work, and if you’re self-isolating due to Covid-19.
+Your employer has a responsibility to pay you statutory sick pay if you’re too ill to work.
 There’s more information about statutory sick page, on the government’s website.

 Support for self-employed